blaiseAI/fluffy-giggle/README.md

-# Example Application - Complimentr
+# Complimentr

-This application is meant to be used with the [Introduction to APIs course](https://github.com/craigsdennis/intro-to-apis-course).
+This application is meant to compliment friends and family.

 ## Use this on Glitch